bogadodiegoh/SaaS-Boilerplate/README.md

    ```bash
    git clone https://github.com/bogadodiegoh/SaaS-Boilerplate.git
    ```

-2. **Configure Database: The connection string is pre-configured for LocalDB in src/SaaS.WebApi/appsettings.json.
-Update it if you use a full SQL Server instance.**

-3. **Apply Migrations: Run the following command from the root directory to create the database:**
+2. **Apply Migrations: Run the following command to create the database and the new Tenants table:**
 	```bash
 	dotnet ef database update --project src/SaaS.Infrastructure --startup-project src/SaaS.WebApi
 	```

-4. **Run the API:**
+3. **Run the API:**
 	```bash
 	dotnet run --project src/SaaS.WebApi
 	```
 	Explore the API using Swagger at https://localhost:XXXX/swagger.

-## 🧪 Testing Multi-tenancy
+## 🧪 Testing Multi-tenancy & Security
-To verify data isolation between tenants:
+To verify the professional onboarding and isolation flow:
-1. Open Swagger and go to POST /api/Products.
-2. Click "Try it out" and add the header x-tenant-id: client-a.
-Create a product.
-3. Repeat the process with header x-tenant-id: client-b and a different product name.
-4. Go to GET /api/Products.
-5. Switch the x-tenant-id header between client-a and client-b to see how the list filters automatically.
+1. Register a Tenant: Use POST /api/Auth/register-tenant.
+Provide a TenantId (e.g., tesla) and company details.
+This creates the organization and your Admin user.
+2. Login: Use POST /api/Auth/login.
+You will receive a JWT token containing your tenantId and your role.
+3. Authorize: Click the "Authorize" button in Swagger and enter Bearer <your_token>.
+4. Create Data: Use POST /api/Products.
+Notice that you no longer need to send the TenantId manually; the system extracts it from your token.
+5. Verify Isolation: Log in with a user from a different tenant.
+You will notice that the GET /api/Products endpoint only returns data belonging to your organization.
 ---
 *Created by [Diego Bogado](https://github.com/bogadodiegoh)*